rahulrajesh21/AutoSocial_backend/tests/README.md

 1. **WorkflowController**: Tests for creating, retrieving, and updating workflows (78.57% line coverage)
 2. **AutomationController**: Tests for creating automations and processing flow data (72.28% line coverage)
+3. **InstagramController**: Tests for webhook handling and error cases (20.05% line coverage)
-3. **exampleController**: Tests for the example data operations (100% line coverage)
+4. **exampleController**: Tests for the example data operations (100% line coverage)
-4. **Workflow Routes**: Integration tests for workflow API endpoints (100% line coverage)
+5. **Workflow Routes**: Integration tests for workflow API endpoints (100% line coverage)
-5. **Instagram Routes**: Integration tests for Instagram API endpoints (84.37% line coverage)
+6. **Instagram Routes**: Integration tests for Instagram API endpoints (84.37% line coverage)

-Overall coverage: 33.88% of lines
+Overall coverage: 28.88% of lines

+## Key Bug Fixes

+The tests have helped identify and fix the following issues:

+1. **InstagramController**: Fixed a bug where the code was trying to access `username` property of an undefined object in the `get-comments` processor.
+The fix adds proper validation and error handling for missing data in webhook payloads.

 ## Adding New Tests